stuff13/learning-notes/README.md

 Thanks!

-[^1] Should you decide to fork keyvanakbary's repo to make your own learning notes, you will need to ensure two things:
-1. You install Docker Compose in your build script as I have done
+[^1]: Should you decide to fork keyvanakbary's repo to make your own learning notes, you will need to ensure: 1.
+You install Docker Compose in your build script as I have done; 2.
+When you fork the repo, only copy the master branch.
-2. When you fork your repo, only copy the master branch.
-If your fork ends up including the gh-pages branch, as mine did, you will need to delete the gh-pages branch from the remote server and then push some changes to get the deploy action to complete.